Ganoderma Lucidum (REISHI MUSHROOM) Overview Information

 Reishi mushroom contains chemicals that seem to have a variety of potentially beneficial effects, including activity against tumors (cancer) and beneficial effects on the immune system.

-- Herpes-related pain.
-Some people report that hot water extracts of reishi mushroom decreases pain when conventional treatment doesn’t work.
+- Shingles-related pain.
+Some people report that hot water extracts of reishi mushroom decreases pain when conventional treatment does not work.

 - Boosting the immune system.